 Rural Residential.
-This land use category is designed to provide single-family residential development in a semi-rural setting.
-Large lot residential development with small-scale agricultural activities is appropriate.
+This land use category is designed to provide single family residential development in a semi rural setting.
+Large lot residential development with small scale agricultural activities is appropriate.
 Typical uses permitted by right include single family residences; crop production; raising of poultry, rabbits, and other small animals for domestic use; raising of bovine animals, horses, sheep, and goats for domestic use; and sale of crops produced on the premises.
-Typical uses permitted conditionally include agricultural-related services and recreational facilities.
+Typical uses permitted conditionally include agricultural related services and recreational facilities.

-Density/Intensity: 1- DU/5 Acres if average cross slope is less than 30%
+Density/Intensity: 1 DU/5 Acres if average

-1- DU/10 Acres if average cross slope is 30% or greater
+- 1 DU/5 Acres if average cross slope is less than 30% - 1 DU/10 Acres if average cross slope is 30% or greater